-Fig. 2 – Trends in concentration of total hydrolysable amino acids ([THAA]) with increasing bleach time for Nps at three core depths: a) 250 cm, b) 500 cm and c) 1450 cm.
+Fig. 3 – Trends in concentration of total hydrolysable amino acids ([THAA]) with increasing bleach time for Nps at three core depths: a) 250 cm, b) 500 cm and c) 1450 cm.
 Dots show individual replicates; bars show means of all replicates at each time and depth point.
-Bleaching has the greatest influence on [THAA] at 250 cm, while the effect of bleach exposure on [THAA] is marginal at 500 cm and 1450 cm, likely due to the loss at these depths of the most labile fraction of proteins from the biomineral.
+Where data are absent, this is because experiments of this duration were not carried out.